Gardeopatra Quijano

 Gardeopatra Gador Quijano (April 27, 1918 – May 3, 2003) was a Filipino Visayan dentist, teacher, writer, and fiction author known for her novel, Lourdes, which is regarded as the first feminist novel written in the Cebuano language.
 She is considered the first Cebuana feminist fiction writer and was awarded the Gawad CCP para sa Sining in 1993.

 Early life

 Quijano was born in Alcantara, Cebu, Philippines on April 27, 1918.
 She was the eldest daughter of the nine children of Aglipayan bishop and Cebuano writer Juan P. Quijano and Segundina Gador and attended schools in Cebu, Lanao, Manila, and Oroquieta in Misamis Occidental.
-Former Misamis Occidental governor Gedeon Quijano was her brother.
+Former Misamis Occidental governor Gedeon Quijano was her older brother.
 She became a college teacher and a dentist, whereby people call her the nickname "Doktor or Dok Garding".
 She settled in Oroquieta for most of her life and remained unmarried.

 Writing

 Quijano was the first feminist fictionist in Cebuano literature and one of the early pre-war short story writers.
 She had written two novels and over 150 stories and wrote for periodicals The Freeman, Nasod (Nation), Babaye (Woman) and Bag-ong Kusog (New Force) and other publications before and after World War II.
 In addition, she used the pen names Flora Burgos and Gerardo Largavista, and was a poet, literary critic, essayist, translator and columnist.
 She won literary prizes for the short stories Maayong Ngalan (Noble Name) and Ang Asawa nga Dala sa Akong Uyoan (literal translation: The Wife that My Uncle Brought Home).
 She also led the Misamis chapter of the Cebuano writers group LUDABI (Lubas sa Dagang Binisaya), serving as its president from the late 1960s to 1970s, and initiated the first literary workshops in that part of the country, giving lectures on writing fiction and non-fiction.